 For the parent representative election:

-- you must either post a notice or personally deliver a notice to each person named on the electoral roll and include a nomination form
+- you must issue a notice to each person named on the electoral roll and include a nomination form.

 Staff and student representative